BioGenGeek/My-Portfolio/README.md

 - Letafati A., Salahi O., Yaghmouri M., Vasheghani A., et al. The Role of Pyroptosis in Respiratory Virus Infections (in progress)

 - Yaghmouri, M.,Safdari Lord, J., Amini, M., Yekaninejad, S., Izadi, P. The association of rs17713054 with Neanderthal origin at 3p21.31 locus with the severity of COVID-19 in Iranian patients (In revision process in Scientific Reports)
+# Congress (2024)
+- Yaghmouri, M., Exploring the Relationship Between Alzheimer's Disease and the Metabolome: Insights from mRNA Expression Analysis.
+The 8th International Congress on ‌Biomedicine

+- Yaghmouri, M., Integration of Bioinformatics and Computational Biology in Deciphering Molecular Mechanisms of Atherosclerosis: A Novel Approach.
+The 10th International Congress on Biology

 #### BOOKS (in Edition)